-What’s the news: The Department of Health and Human Services (HHS) is extending compliance dates for a complex federal regulation aimed at ending information-blocking practices that impede the secure exchange and use of electronic health information by patients, doctors and health care organizations.
+What’s the news: The AMA has developed resources to help physicians navigate a complex federal regulation aimed at ending information-blocking practices that impede the secure exchange and use of electronic health information by patients, doctors and health care organizations.

-Patients can also experience info blocking when trying to access their medical records or when sending their records to another provider.
-AMA supports legislative and regulatory prohibitions on info blocking and is a longstanding advocate of eliminating major contributors to info blocking.
+Patients can also experience information blocking when trying to access their medical records or when sending their records to another provider.
+AMA supports legislative and regulatory prohibitions on information blocking and is a longstanding advocate of eliminating major contributors to information blocking.

 - Restrictive and unfair contractual limitations on physicians’ use and exchange of medical information.

 - Excessive fees charged to create EHR interfaces or connections with other health IT.

 - Technical or nonstandard methods of implementing EHRs and other health IT that block the access, exchange or use of medical information.

 The new rules regulate EHR vendors, prohibiting them from blocking information.
 Like physicians, EHR vendors must comply with these regulations now.
 Information blocking not only affects patients, but also physicians.
 You should reach out to your EHR vendor to discuss what they are doing to come into compliance.
 The federal government has created a site where you can file information-blocking complaints on your EHR vendor or other health care entities covered by the rule.